 No one wants to have to deal with all the tedium of checking bags in and out of services, or worse, driving somewhere else to get your bags.
 If you have the money to do so, you can use a luggage delivery service to get someone else to handle your bags for you.

-Bags VIP (website) is a national service that allows you to skip baggage claim in airports altogether and have agents pick up and deliver your luggage straight to your hotel room.
-It’s a service that’s available at McCarran International Airport (LAS) in Las Vegas.
+Bags VIP (website) is a national service that allows you to skip baggage claims in airports altogether and have agents pick up and deliver your luggage straight to your hotel room.
+It’s a service that’s available at Harry Reid International Airport (LAS) in Las Vegas.

 - It lets you skip baggage claim and stop worrying about storage.
 When it comes to convenience, nothing is quite as impressive as VIP delivery service to your hotel room at the time you tell them to appear.

-- You have a maximum delivery distance of over 40 miles.
+- They have a maximum delivery distance of over 40 miles.
 That puts you in range of all the hotels in the Las Vegas Valley.